+Participants in this one or two-year fellowship actively contribute to the community through culturally competent approaches.
 All fellows complete a Community-Based Participatory Research (CBPR) project.
 Using CBPR principles, fellows develop replicable models for understanding the causes of health and disease, and implement tools for promoting healthier lives for individuals, families, neighborhoods, and communities.
-Fellows will be required to enroll in a Certificate of Public Health and/or Faculty Development Academic Fellowship (one required; may enroll in both).

 Community Medicine fellows:

 - Perform community-based participatory research projects involving community partners, gathering and analyzing data and disseminating the results in local and national professional meetings.

 - Collaborate in service learning opportunities among underserved population in the Dallas County area.

 - Take a leadership role in quality assurance activities in the Family Medicine Clinic to evaluate effectiveness of new and existing practice models

 - Attend regional and national meetings for presentations and networking.

 - Travel to community resource sites in the community to develop a network for CBPR research and activities.

 - Supervise Family Medicine residents in the Parkland Family Medicine Clinic (junior preceptor) and mentor medical students.